Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 This is typically done to improve efficiency, increase productivity, and deliver personalized marketing experiences.

-26. What is brand awareness?
+26. What is Brand Awareness?

 Brand awareness refers to the level of familiarity and recognition that a brand has with its target audience.